naseemakhtar994/easySocial/README.md

 4. YOUTUBE_APP

-For EX:
+Example:

 FACEBOOK_APP equals "app.id.here"

-//this way you dont have to worry about app id's
+(this way you dont have to worry about the social app id's)

-//only 3 lines of codes gets you up & running!
+Only 3 lines of codes gets you up & running!

 1. must delare getActivity() OR activityName.this